somebeaver/Lowrider.js/README.md

 throttling code cannot easily be shared with other components, and what happens if suddenly new types of network-reliant components are introduced?

+Not to mention the biggest problem of all... if a parent component is throttling DOM insertions, then those components literally don't exist at all.
+They cannot be counted or interacted with, but *should* exist since something told the parent component to render them in the first place.
+Since there is no virtual DOM, getting components into the DOM in a timely manner, but also not pounding the network, is a critically important task.

-In general, it's a bad idea to have any one component be responsible for the smooth rendering of another component.
+And in general, it's a bad idea to have any one component be responsible for the smooth rendering of another component.
 It creates an avoidable coupling.

 #### The Solution

-Lowrider.js offers render queueing as a solution for inserting any number of expensive components.
+Lowrider.js offers render queueing as a solution for inserting any number of network intensive components.
 Render queueing is very simple to use, requires no restructuring of your component, and is compatable with lazy rendering.

 The queues themselves are not bound to any single component in the DOM, and